In sinc_llm/scatter_server.py

 """

-The default template infers context generically.
-If you work in a specific area, you can bake that context into the scatter template.
-Here's an example for a Python/FastAPI backend engineer:
+The default template guesses context for any topic.
+If you work in one area, put that context right into the scatter template.
+Here is an example for a Python/FastAPI backend engineer:

 SCATTER_SYSTEM = """